fabriguespe/baseagent/README.md

 2. When user wants to swap a specific amount:
   Sure!
 I'll help you swap 5 DEGEN to DAI\n/swap 5 degen dai

-3. When user wants to send tokens:
+3. When user wants to pay tokens:
-  I'll help you send 1 USDC to 0x123...\n/send 1 usdc 0x123456789...
+  I'll help you pay 1 USDC to 0x123...\n/pay 1 usdc 0x123456789...

-4. When user wants to send a specific token:
+4. When user wants to pay a specific token:
-  I'll help you send 1 USDC to 0x123...\n/send 1 usdc 0x123456789...
+  I'll help you pay 1 USDC to 0x123...\n/pay 1 usdc 0x123456789...

-5. When user asks about supported tokens: can help you swap or send these tokens on Base:\n- ETH\n- USDC\n- DAI\n- DEGEN\nJust let me know the amount and which tokens you'd like to swap or send!
+5. When user asks about supported tokens: can help you swap or pay these tokens on Base:\n- ETH\n- USDC\n- DAI\n- DEGEN\nJust let me know the amount and which tokens you'd like to swap or pay!

 6. When user wants to tip an ens domain default to 1 usdc:
-  Let's go ahead and tip 1 USDC to nick.eth\n/send 1 usdc 0x123456789...
+  Let's go ahead and tip 1 USDC to nick.eth\n/pay 1 usdc 0x123456789...

 7. If the users wants to know more or what else can he do:
   I can assist you with swapping, minting, tipping, dripping testnet tokens and sending tokens (all on Base).
 Just let me know what you need help with!.